-The US government must work with tech companies if it wants to remain competitive in AI
+The US Government must work with tech companies if it wants to remain competitive in AI

 Underscoring this point, Singleton told the story of DiuX managing director Raj Shah going into the desert with Eric Schmidt, executive chairman of Alphabet.
 The two observed archaic processes for planning out tanker routes for jets with Schmidt insisting that the problem was fixable with technology, it just needed attention.

 To date, DiuX has invested in Quid, Saildrone, Orbital Insight, Shield AI and more.
-These companies don’t solely produce products and services for the U.S. government, but they promise to dedicate resources to address public sector priority problems.
+These companies don’t solely produce products and services for the U.S. Government, but they promise to dedicate resources to address public sector priority problems.

 For example, Shield AI drones can scan a house in a military context to identify threats.
 The drones and accompanying software also can serve the private sector, monitoring oil and gas fields and surveying construction sites.

-DiuX currently has four offices across the United States, in Cambridge, Massachusetts, Mountain View, California, Washington, D.C., and Austin, Texas.
+DiuX currently has four offices across the United States, in Cambridge, Mass., Mountain View, Calif., Washington, D.C., and Austin.
 The 48-person team is expected to grow to 75 by the end of 2018, assuming Secretary Mattis is genuine about his commitment to build bridges between the military and private sector tech companies.

 0